Ferlab-Ste-Justine/kvm-elasticsearch-server/README.md

 - **nameserver_ips**: Ips of nameservers that are to be used for master discovery.
 This list can be left blank if the network's dns servers already fulfill that role.
 - **is_master**: Whether the server is a master.
 Otherwise, it will be a worker.
 - **tls_enabled**: Whether the elasticsearch server should communicate over https or regular http.
+- **chrony**: Optional chrony configuration for when you need a more fine-grained ntp setup on your vm.
+It is an object with the following fields:
+  - **enabled**: If set the false (the default), chrony will not be installed and the vm ntp settings will be left to default.
+  - **servers**: List of ntp servers to sync from with each entry containing two properties, **url** and **options** (see: https://chrony.tuxfamily.org/doc/4.2/chrony.conf.html#server)
+  - **pools**: A list of ntp server pools to sync from with each entry containing two properties, **url** and **options** (see: https://chrony.tuxfamily.org/doc/4.2/chrony.conf.html#pool)
+  - **makestep**: An object containing remedial instructions if the clock of the vm is significantly out of sync at startup.
+It is an object containing two properties, **threshold** and **limit** (see: https://chrony.tuxfamily.org/doc/4.2/chrony.conf.html#makestep)

 The following variables are used to serve traffic over tls, if enabled:
 - **ca**: Certificate authority used to sign the certificate of the server.
-Should have the following keys: key, key_algorithm, certificate
+It is an object with the following fields:
+  - **key**: Private key that was used to sign the ca certificate
+  - **key_algorithm**: Algorithm of the private key that was used to sign the ca certificate
+  - **certificate**: The ca's certificate
+- **server_certificate**: Parameters for the server's certificate.
+It is an object with the following fields:
   - **organization**: The es server certificate's organization.
 Defaults to **Ferlab**
   - **certificate_validity_period**: The validity period of the certificate for the es server.
 Defaults to 100 years.
   - **certificate_early_renewal_period**: Period before the certificate's expiry when Terraform will try to auto-renew the certificate for the es server.
 Defaults to 1 year.
   - **key_length**: Key lenght of the certificate's private key.
 Defaults to 4096.

 ## Example